At any race meeting, there are numerous officials present to assist you and to ensure the safe and fair running of the event.

-Measurers & Scrutineers: Responsible for determining compliance and eligibility of machines and riding gear as in accordance with the M.O.M.S and Supplementary Regulations.
+Responsible for determining the safety and eligibility of machines and riding gear.

-Starter: The Starter is responsible for the actual starting of the race as well as assessing the fairness of the start.
-He/she will decide if any riders ‘jump’ the start and inform the Clerk of the Course who will recommend any penalties.
-He/she may also declare a false start if someone is disadvantaged.
+The Starter is responsible for the actual starting of the race as well as assessing the fairness of the start.
+He will decide if any riders ‘jump’ the start and inform the Clerk of the Course who will recommend any penalties.
+He may also declare a false start if someone is disadvantaged.

-Grid Marshal: In charge of the safe and proper running of the pit area including the grid.
+In charge of the safe and proper running of the pit area including the grid.
 The Grid Marshal ensures that the correct riders are on their appropriate row at the due time.
-He/she will refer problems to the Clerk of the Course.
+He will refer problems to the Clerk of the Course.

-Observer: The observer or marker is an important official in the discipline of Observed Trials.
-His/her role is to observe riders as they pass through sections of the course and record penalty points on a punch card or tally sheet
+The observer or marker is an important official in the discipline of Observed Trials.
+His role is observe riders as they pass through sections of the course and record penalty points on a punch card or tally sheet.

 Levels of Officials